 Within two minutes, he and a local are rapid-fire riffing like long-lost brothers, and I’m smiling politely while sidling towards the nearest paletas stand.

 Bad Bunny’s show was provocative, full stop.
+There was a lot of grinding.

 But this is the Super Bowl.
 It’s one of the few shows where grandparents, parents, and kids are likely to be watching together in the same room.

-And still the people in charge said yep, totally fine for Sunday night family viewing.
+And still the people in charge said, "Yep, totally fine for Sunday night family viewing."

 From TikTok to the White House, everyone is arguing about it.
-President Trump bashed it, and members of Congress are clamoring for the FCC to investigate.
-Others are Googling the unedited lyrics afterward and reacting as if that’s what actually aired.
+President Trump lambasted it, and members of Congress are clamoring for an FCC investigation.

 That is an extraordinary amount of political energy directed at a 13-minute halftime show.